 OUR PICK OF THE CROP

-With so many birthing gowns available in Australia, it’s hard to know where to start, so we asked the HUGE Mum’s Grapevine Facebook community which styles and brands they love.
-In no particular order, these are the garments they tried, tested and recommend.
+With so many birthing gowns available in Australia, it’s hard to know where to start, so we consulted the HUGE Mum’s Grapevine Facebook community of Australian mums and listed their most popular choices below.

 Silk And More

 For all stages of late pregnancy, delivery and post-baby recovery, Silk and More have designed maternity kaftans in an array of beautiful prints.
 We love how you can customise your kaftan additional buttons on the back (from $64.40 + $13.17 shipping)

 With press-snaps down the back for an epidural, Gownies cotton birthing gowns also feature snap-down flaps for breastfeeding and skin on skin contact.
 We love the loose fit and extra room – important during and post-birth (from $54.95).

 Baby Be Mine 3-in-1 Labour, Delivery, Nursing Gown

 Cleverly designed with lots of features, the Baby Be Mine gown has a stretchy, pull-down neckline for skin-to-skin, snaps down the back for back rubs or pain relief as well as on the shoulders for feeding.
 We love the prints and front flap for fetal monitoring ($64.95).

 BG Birthing Gown

 With the flexibility to wear it back-to-front, the BG birthing gown is indulgently comfortable with deep pockets for fetal monitors and keeping essentials close.
 We love the velcro at the shoulder for breastfeeding and also that it’s machine-washable ($64.95).

 Sleek and dark, the Seraphine organic birthing gown has snap buttons down the back and front for epidural, breastfeeding and skin-to-skin.
 We love the discreet side openings for fetal monitoring straps and that the gown is also available in midi (from $79).